 Light blue patterns are also very popular.
-They a great alternative if you want something cool and refreshing rather than striking intensity of the deep blue patterns.Our patterns that fall into this bright and glistening category are Cape Cod, Key West, Glacier Bay, Kingston, Dolphin Island, Cheyenne, Naples and Baton Rouge.
+They a great alternative if you want something cool and refreshing rather than striking intensity of the deep blue patterns.Our patterns that fall into this bright and glistening category are Cape Cod, Key West and Cheyenne.
+Paintrock falls into this category too, even though it is printed on a gray vinyl.
+The water color is still light blue.
 There is a lot of variety in the patterns in this category because the floor is much more visible.
 Whether you prefer the look of aggregate, pebble, mosaic tile or granite finishes, there are plenty of options for you to choose.
 These patterns also hold up well over time.
 The light colors on light base film means they don’t have heavy ink coverage, which means less fading.
 Perhaps you’d like your pool to really stand out, well that’s our next category.

 Although our last category of patterns have a tan base, they don’t make a brown pool.
-Water reflects blue light so it appears blue.
-The more water there is the more blue it appears.
-Our two tan patterns Cascade Creek and Sandy Bay create a pool that looks like the Caribbean rather than a creek.
+The reflection of the sky in the water makes these patterns look teal or aqua blue.
+The deeper the water is in the pool the more the sky is reflected which makes the water more blue.
+The two patterns Cascade Creek, Sandy Bay, Baja and Shoal Creek create a pool that looks like the Caribbean rather than a creek.
 We get more complements about these patterns than any others.
 If you have a stone deck around your pool, these two patterns are a perfect match.

-Hopefully now, you’ve focused your selection on one of these categories, so your choices within that spectrum are more manageable.
+Hopefully, now you’ve narrowed down your selection to a color category, so your choices within that spectrum are more manageable.
 You can compare your choice of deck material or finish to the swatches in our sample pack or brochure to find a tile pattern that matches.
 Then your left with the one that suits you best.

 One last choice our customers struggle with is the thickness of the liner.
 This isn’t a problem with Tara Liners, though.
 We have been fabricating liners for over 30 years and we have found that the perfect thickness for a pool liner is 20 mil.
 It is the best thickness for fit, flexibility and strength.
 The only time a thicker liner may be necessary is if the floor of the pool is very rough.
 We recommend that you choose that pattern you love and know that, regardless of thickness, it will last you 8 - 10 years.
 It’s better to choose a pattern that will reward you each time you look at it rather than a pattern you don’t care for, that was offered in a thicker vinyl.